 About NEON Engagement

-Check out documentation on NEON's engagement strategy, as well as NEON's plan for promoting Diversity, Equity, and Inclusion in our work.
+Check out documentation on NEON's engagement strategy, as well as NEON's plan for promoting Diversity, Equity, Inclusion, and Accessibility in our work.

 Diversity, Equity, Inclusion, and Accessibility

 This strategic engagement plan lays a foundation for engagement and highlights NEON's engagement goals and objectives for 2018-2022.